The Open 2017: Jordan Spieth channels Michael Phelps tips to lead

 But it paid off as he shared fifth with the tie-wearing Justin Thomas, green-glove wearing Charley Hoffman, Spanish Ryder Cup star Rafa Cabrera-Bello, England's Richard Bland and another qualifier Austin Connelly, 20, a Canadian who grew up in Texas and is friends with Spieth.

-Defending champion Henrik Stenson ended one under, while Phil Mickelson, who the Swede beat in that epic duel 12 months ago, finished three over.
+Defending champion Henrik Stenson ended one under, while Phil Mickelson, whom the Swede beat in that epic duel 12 months ago, finished three over.